-Following last week’s first beta of OS X 10.9.1, Apple has seeded a new version of the beta – Build 13B35 – to developers this afternoon.
+One week after seeding the first beta of OS X Mavericks 10.9.3 Apple has released a second beta build of the update to developers this afternoon.

 The last beta added support for a full range of Retina scaling modes for 4K monitors, but release notes for the second beta are light on details of new features – if there are any at all.
 However, it does ask developers to focus on graphics drivers and audio.

 OS X 10.9.3 build 13D17 is available for devs in the Mac Dev Center or via the Mac App Store.

 It was only a week ago that Apple released OS X 10.9.2, a critical update that fixed a major SSL vulnerability that allowed anyone on the same WiFi network intercept your data.

 In Apple World, though, things never stop moving.
 So here comes OS X 10.9.3’s first beta, which is now available to developers via Software Update or Apple’s developer portal.

 There’s no explicit release notes, although Apple has asked developers to focus on graphics and audio.
 Thankfully missing is any mention of Mail, which has experienced a number of problems since OS X Mavericks was released last October.
 Perhaps the debacle is finally over.